lineality/dungeon_of_notebooks_coding_study_tools/Under_The_Hood/README.md

 # Stories & Abstractions: On the Level of the Story

-The basic aim is that the use of the tools and the designs of the python functions (mostly class methods) should operate on the level story.
-If a character is moving from one place to another, or if a character is casting a  spell or enchantment, the use of the function (or method) should operate on that level.
+The basic aim is that the use of the tools and the designs of the python functions (mostly "class methods") should operate on the level story.
+That was probably a dense sentence so I will take some time to unpack it because it may be important for understanding how the code works.
+What I mean by "on the level of the story," is that if a character is moving from one place to another, or if a character is casting a  spell or enchantment, the use of the function (or method) should operate on that "level" of terms an objects and actions.

-For example you might say, "well, it's not really a character, and they aren't really moving, so there's no point in having a function to pretend to move a pretend character."
-My view, just one vote, is that this statement in quotes reflects an extremism perspective which undermines not only a given project but best-practice in coding itself.
-For example, 'refactoring' while often used to mean 'optimizing' or 'debugging' originally meant and still often means: making the code easier to understand, read, and use.
+For example someone might say, "well, a so-called-character is not really a character, it is just a computer object, and the character is not really moving it is just changing numbers in the program, so, therefore, there's no point in having a function to just pretend to move a merely pretend so-called-character."
+The view taken here is that that statement in quotes reflects an extreme perspective which would make both this project and coding best practice more difficult.

+Two examples: For example, 'refactoring' while often used to mean 'optimizing' or 'debugging' originally meant and still often means: making the code easier to understand, read, and use.

-# Curious Worlds: Instrumentalist Implications of Resonance
+# Curious Worlds: Instrumentalist Implications of Resonance-Objects

 An interesting side effect of this elemental-enchantment-object structure is that the world is kind of fractal-world.